-The Company incurred reimbursable travel expenses to HOVS LLC and HandsOn Fund 4 I, LLC (collectively, together with certain affiliated entities controlled by HandsOn Global Management LLC, "HGM") of less than \$0.1 million for each of the three months ended March 31, 2021 and 2020.
-As of March 31, 2021, HGM beneficially owned approximately 40% of the Company's Common Stock, including shares controlled pursuant to voting agreements (as described below) and shares issuable upon conversion of Series A Preferred Stock.
+The Company incurred reimbursable travel expenses to HOVS LLC and HandsOn Fund 4 I, LLC (collectively, together with certain affiliated entities controlled by HandsOn Global Management LLC, "HGM") of less than \$0.1 million for each of the three months ended June 30, 2021 and 2020 and less than \$0.1 million for each of the six months ended June 30, 2021 and 2020.
+As of June 30, 2021, HGM beneficially owned approximately 35% of the Company's Common Stock, including shares controlled pursuant to voting agreements (as described below) and shares issuable upon conversion of Series A Preferred Stock.

 Pursuant to a master agreement dated January 1, 2015 between Rule 14, LLC and a subsidiary of the Company, the Company incurs marketing fees to Rule 14, LLC, a portfolio company of HGM.
 Similarly, the Company is party to ten master agreements with entities affiliated with HGM's managed funds, each of which were entered into during 2015 and 2016.
 Each master agreement provides the Company with use of certain technology and includes a reseller arrangement pursuant to which the Company is entitled to sell these services to third parties.
 Any revenue earned by the Company in such third-party sale is shared 75%/25% with each of HGM's venture affiliates in favor of the Company.
 The brands Zuma, Athena, Peri, BancMate, Spring, Jet, Teletype, CourtQ and Rewardio are part of the HGM managed funds.
 The Company has the license to use and resell such brands, as described therein.
-The Company incurred fees relating to these agreements of \$1.1 million and less than \$0.4 million for the three months ended March 31, 2021 and 2020, respectively.
+The Company incurred fees relating to these agreements of \$1.6 million and \$0.4 million for the three months ended June 30, 2021 and 2020, respectively.
+The Company incurred fees relating to these agreements of \$2.7 million and \$0.8 million for the six months ended June 30, 2021 and 2020, respectively.

 Certain operating companies lease their operating facilities from HOV RE, LLC and HOV Services Limited, which are affiliates under common control with HGM.
-The rental expense for these operating leases was less than \$0.1 million for each of the three months ended March 31, 2021 and 2020.
+The rental expense for these operating leases was less than \$0.1 million for each of the three months ended June 30, 2021 and 2020, and \$0.1 million for each of the six months ended June 30, 2021 and 2020.
 In addition, HOV Services, Ltd. provides the Company data capture and technology services.
-The expense recognized for these services was approximately \$0.3 million and \$0.4 million for the three months ended March 31, 2021 and 2020, respectively.
+The expense recognized for these services was approximately \$0.3 million and \$0.4 million for the three months ended June 30, 2021 and 2020, respectively, and \$0.6 million and \$0.8 million for the six months ended June 30, 2021 and 2020, respectively.
 These expenses are included in cost of revenue in the consolidated statements of operations.